We provide consistent, outpatient mental health services including:

 Attachment Focused Therapy – An attachment-based approach to therapy looks at the connection between an infant’s early attachment experiences with primary caregivers, usually with parents.
 This strategy attempts to build or rebuild a trusting, supportive relationship that will help prevent or treat anxiety or depression.
 Those who may benefit from attachment-based therapy include adoptees, children in foster care, children of depressed mothers, and victims of trauma, such as children of divorce or children who have been sexually abused or otherwise mistreated, particularly at the hands of a caregiver.

-EMDR (Eye Movement Desensitization Reprocessing) -a technique designed to diminish negative feelings associated with memories of traumatic events.
-Unlike most forms of talk therapy, EMDR focuses less on the traumatic event itself and more on the disturbing emotions and symptoms that result from the event.
-Treatment may includes a hand motion technique used by the therapist to guide the client’s eye movements from side to side, similar to watching a pendulum swing.
-Negative thoughts and feelings that are no longer useful are replaced with positive thoughts and feelings that will encourage healthier behavior and social interactions.
+EMDR (Eye Movement Desensitization Reprocessing) – A therapeutic technique designed to diminish negative feelings associated with memories of traumatic events.
+Unlike most forms of talk therapy, EMDR focuses less on the traumatic event itself and more on the distressing emotions and somatic symptoms that result from the event.
+Treatment includes pairing a bilateral dual-attention technique (eye movement, auditory, or tactile) with visualization, a target experience, and emotions to help the client shift negative thoughts and feelings that are no longer useful to more empowering thoughts and feelings that will encourages healthier functioning.

-Positive Parenting – a strategy of successful discipline which emphasizes mutual respect and utilizes positive instructions.
+Positive Parenting – A strategy of successful discipline which emphasizes mutual respect and utilizes positive instructions.
 It focuses on learning (for the future) instead of punishing (of the past).
-Studies consistently show that using positive discipline yields better outcome in terms of the child’s behavior, emotional growth, academic performance and mental health.
-These techniques help parents to learn about child development and alternative child-rearing techniques; to become more aware, creative and independent in terms of parenting practices; to establish supportive connections with other parents; and to feel more competent and satisfied with their parenting.
+Studies consistently show that using positive discipline yields better outcomes in terms of the child’s behavior, emotional growth, academic performance, and mental health.
+These techniques help parents learn about child development become more aware, confident, and creative in their parenting practices.

-Role-Play – Drama therapy offers multi-sensory ways to establish relationship through roleplay, mirroring and enactment.
+Role-Play – Role play offers multi-sensory ways to establish relationship through roleplay, mirroring, and enactment.
 Role play focuses on the therapist taking the role of someone who may be difficult for the client to address or confront.
-With the practiced interactions with the counselor, clients learn appropriate ways to interact with others, improve social skills and practice newly learned skills for improved psychological health and behavior change.
+With practiced interactions with the counselor, clients learn different ways to interact with others, improve social skills and practice newly learned skills for improved psychological health and behavior change.